kondasoft/ks-bootshop/README.md

 In case you are interested in our Premium Shopify Themes with advanced features to increase your store conversion rates (CVR) and average order value (AOV), please visit our website https://www.kondasoft.com

-## Getting started
-There are 2 ways to install our theme (or any other Shopify theme) on your Shopify store.

-1- The simplest option is by going to your Shopify Admin and installing the latest package (.zip file) from our [releases](https://github.com/kondasoft/ks-bootshop/releases/).
-In case you need help with this please check the [official tutorial](https://help.shopify.com/en/manual/online-store/legacy/using-themes/adding-themes#add-a-free-theme-from-the-admin) from Shopify.

-2- The second option is by using [Theme kit](https://shopify.github.io/themekit/), the the official command line tool from Shopify.
-This is the option which we will be covering below, as it gives you far more freedom to customize and modify our theme.

 ## Installation
 **Note:** Please, make sure you are familiar with [Theme kit](https://shopify.github.io/themekit/), official documentation before proceeding.
 We are assuming that at this point you have already installed Theme Kit.